cschulzsuper/multitenancy-monolith/README.md

   * /70 Changed some minor things.
 The biggest change is an additional port mapping for the `Swagger` client.
 I use this temporarily to make sure that the Blazor SSR does a full reload for the Swagger UI redirect after the sign-in. https://github.com/cschulzsuper/multitenancy-monolith/commit/89a771b7c68d7d1bc0fe309fa43d1c0eff35419b

 ### Development Diary
   * /71 I have not touched the seed data implementation for quite a while, but the moment has arrived to give it a much-needed overhaul.
 Beyond its existing applications, I plan to integrate it into a development diary.
-In a first step, I've separated the sign-in functionality from the `Swagger` project and moved it into a new frontend layer.
+In a first step, I've separated the sign-in functionality from the `Swagger` project and moved it into a new frontend layer. https://github.com/cschulzsuper/multitenancy-monolith/commit/d95d613a86d4abfd2260c2ff3c6d1dfdbf88713f
+  * /72 I'm sticking to the wireframe styles, when it comes to the development diary.
+This was more pain than gain, given my limited interest in UI/UX design.

 # Backlog